Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Cheri Soule

 Cheri Soule is the Director of the Dance Program at Walker’s.
-She teaches modern, jazz, ballet, choreography, and improvisation, in both the Upper and Middle School programs.
-She received an MFA degree in Dance from Smith College, a BS in Dance from SUNY Brockport, and a BA in Fine Arts from Eastern CT State University.
+She teaches modern, jazz, ballet, composition, and improvisation in both the Upper and Middle School programs.
+In addition to running the dance program she is the advisor to several student-run dance clubs on campus as well as the 10th Grade Class Dean.
+She received an MFA in Dance from Smith College, a B.S. in Dance from SUNY Brockport, and a B.A. in Fine Arts from Eastern Connecticut State University.
 Cheri has danced professionally with The New England Dance Theatre and The Judy Dworin Performance Project.
-She also enjoys designing sets for JDPP’s Moving Matters! program in Hartford.
-Cheri has also served on the faculty at Springfield College, and as visiting artist at Trinity College.
+She has also served on the faculty at Springfield College and as visiting artist at Trinity College.
 Her favorite part about being at Walker’s is the chance to teach, rehearse, and collaborate with such enthusiastic young dancers.

 Environmental Services